Chinese Food

 Ingredients

-40 large bamboo leaves (2 for each zongzi)
+40 large dried bamboo leaves (2 for each zongzi)

 20 long strings (for binding leaves)